LittleWhite-tb/Plagiarism-Checker/README.md

 # Plagiarism-Checker

-A utility to check if a document's contents are plagiarised.
+Plagiarism-Checker checks if segment of your input text can be found on Internet.
+In short, it checks for plagiarism.
-This is a fork based on [this project](https://github.com/architshukla/Plagiarism-Checker), but stripped down, ported to Python 3 and updated to make it work again with Google.
+This is a fork based on [this project](https://github.com/architshukla/Plagiarism-Checker), but stripped down, ported to Python 3 and updated to make it work again with Google search engine (and, as a bonus, with Bing).

 ## How it works